-It aims to provide Antrim and Newtownabbey’s young adults with an opportunity to travel to Gilbert, Arizona to develop an understanding of a different country, its culture and people through a family living experience.
+In its twentieth year, the Sister Cities Student Exchange Programme continues to provide Antrim and Newtownabbey’s young adults with an opportunity to travel to Gilbert in Phoenix Arizona, USA, to develop an understanding of a different country, its culture and people through a family living experience.

-Making the world a better place by bringing people together one friendship at a time was the dream of President Dwight D. Eisenhower 47 years ago when he introduced the Sister Cities concept.
-The program coordinates cultural, trade, educational, and sports programs that promote international and intercultural knowledge and understanding.
+Making the world a better place by bringing people together one friendship at a time was the dream of President Dwight D. Eisenhower 48 years ago when he introduced the Sister Cities concept.
+The programme coordinates cultural, trade, educational, and sports programmes that promote international and intercultural knowledge and understanding.
 The Newtownabbey link with Gilbert was established on November 17, 1998 and was a first for both areas.

 Gilbert is a young, affluent community in central Arizona.
 Incorporated on July 6, 1920, it is a relatively new community that has seen tremendous growth during the past three decades.
 Gilbert has experienced a rapid transition from a historically agriculture-based community to an urban centre and suburb in the Phoenix Metropolitan Area.
 In the last three decades, Gilbert has grown at a pace unparalleled by most communities in the United States, increasing in population from 5,717 in 1980 to over 242,955 in 2015.

 Four students will be selected to participate in the programme, two from Antrim and Newtownabbey and two from Gilbert, Arizona.
 Antrim and Newtownabbey students will be matched with a student partner in the USA and will spend the duration of the programme with that student.
 The programme lasts approximately six weeks with half the time spent in Gilbert and half in Antrim and Newtownabbey.